List of Calgary Flames award winners

 The Calgary Flames are a professional ice hockey team based in Calgary, Alberta, Canada.
-They are members of the Northwest Division of the Western Conference in the National Hockey League (NHL).
+They are members of the Pacific Division of the Western Conference in the National Hockey League (NHL).
 The Flames arrived in Calgary in 1980 after transferring from the city of Atlanta, Georgia, where they were known as the Atlanta Flames from their founding in 1972 until relocation.

 The Flames have won numerous team and individual awards and honours since moving to Calgary.
 The team has captured the Clarence S. Campbell Bowl as Western Conference champion in 1986, 1989 and 2004, winning the Stanley Cup in 1989.
 Jarome Iginla is the team's most decorated player, with two Rocket Richard Trophy wins, an Art Ross Trophy, and a Lester B. Pearson Award along with two selections to the NHL first All-Star team, one to the second All-Star team, and a selection to the All-Rookie Team in 1997.
 Theoren Fleury, Al MacInnis and Jarome Iginla each played in six National Hockey League All-Star Games, the most in Flames history.

-Three players have had their numbers retired by the Flames.
+Four players have had their numbers retired by the Flames.
 Lanny McDonald's number 9 was removed from circulation in 1989, while Mike Vernon's number 30 was retired in 2007.
-Jarome Iginla's number 12 was retired in 2019.
+Jarome Iginla’s number 12 was retired in 2019, and Miikka Kiprusoff's number 34 was retired in 2024.
 Additionally, Al MacInnis' number 2 was honoured in 2012 and Joe Nieuwendyk's number 25 in 2014.
 McDonald is also one of several Hockey Hall of Famers who were associated with the Flames.
 Joe Mullen and Al MacInnis played several seasons in Calgary as part of Hall of Fame careers, while general manager Cliff Fletcher, coach Bob Johnson and owner Harley Hotchkiss have each been inducted as builders.

 The Flames have three internal team awards.
 The Molson Cup is awarded to the player who earns the most three-star selections throughout the season.
 The Ralph T. Scurfield Humanitarian Award, given for dedication and community service, and J. R. "Bud" McCaig Award, given for respect and courtesy, are presented towards the end of each season.